 Yes, you can get documentation of your volunteer hours.
 When you complete your online application, orientation, and training you will be able to log in your hours through the MyImpact volunteer portal.
 You will be in charge of tracking and printing a report of your documented hours through our volunteer portal.
-You may request that a board member or senior lead volunteer sign your printed report.
+You may request that a Board Member or the Volunteer Coordinator sign your printed report.

 I’m having problems with the volunteer application.
 How can I get help?

 You should contact our Volunteer Coordinator at firstname.lastname@example.org